TarsCloud/TarsDocs_en/installation/source.md

 Refer to screen output for errors during execution.
 If there is an error, it can be executed repeatedly (usually download resource error)

+**If it is ubuntu, you should: sudo linux-install.sh ...**
+**Note: after execution, you can check whether the nodejs environment variable is effective: node --version** **After installation, the nodejs related environment variables will be written in /etc/profile** **If it doesn't work, execute it manually: source /etc/profile.
+If it's Ubuntu, please pay attention to the permission**

 ## 3.4.
 Make docker

 Objective: make the framework into a docker, and start the docker